We are committed to delivering a rolling scheme of improvements to all schools within the county.

 Due to budget constraints it could take a number of years to complete the programme of works.
 However, nearly 200 schools have already benefitted from the scheme.

 How are schools consulted on the scheme?

 The involvement of the school community is a vital part of the process.
-Consultation is carried out on a local basis for each scheme.
-The schools are involved early in the planning stage and if the school has produced a school travel plan then this is an important tool when initially designing the scheme.
+Consultation is carried out on a local basis for each scheme and schools are involved early in the planning stage.

-Local councillors are consulted on the principles of schemes in their ward before wider local consultation takes place.
+Local councillors are consulted on the principles of schemes in their ward.

 Formal consultation follows when an order is required for things like pedestrian crossings or parking restrictions.